mother-of-all-self-hosting/ansible-role-clickhouse/docs/configuring-clickhouse.md

 You can use the CLI installed to the directory specified with `clickhouse_bin_path` (default: `/clickhouse/bin/`) for getting interactive terminal access to the ClickHouse server.

+>[!WARNING]
+> Modifying the database directly (especially as services are running) is dangerous and may lead to irreversible database corruption.
+If you are not perfectly sure, create a backup!

 ### Backing up a database

 The directory specified with `clickhouse_backups_path` (default: `/clickhouse/backups/`) is mounted as `/backups` into the container and is an allowed disk for backups called `backups`.